alecramsay/pg/docs/_pages/example.markdown

 ---

 This is an annotated example of the analysis of a state's political geography, using North Carolina as an example.
+[Annotations below are shown in square brackets like this.]

-There is a separate page for each state.
+[There is a separate page for each state.
 At the top is a summary of what the various exhibits reveal.
-That is not shown here.
+That is not shown here.]

 {% assign xx = page.xx %}